Earn Lucky Tea Cash on every order $50 and up – now through 03/05/20!

 Save 18% on all pu’er tea – now through 02/20!

-This special limited-offering tasting kit is a chance to do a unique taste-off showdown of three of Wuyishan’s most sought after varietals, crafted by the Li family as both oolong and black tea for six unique offerings.
+This special limited-offering tasting kit is a chance to do a unique taste-off showdown of two of Wuyishan’s most sought after varietals, crafted by the Li family as both oolong and black tea for four unique offerings.

 Recently, the Li Family has begun to apply their masterful traditional black tea craft to famous “oolong” varietals at the family workshop in Tongmu, yielding exciting new ways to taste and feel the terroir of the region.
 This kit will let you compare oolong and black tea finishes on the same varietals while these unique limited harvest offerings are available.

 The Li Family is becoming famous in Wuyishan for their Rou Gui.
 The combination of a biodiverse plot, full of wildflowers and natural forest cover, the volcanic rocky soil, mature root stock plants, and multiple twelve hour hand-firing processes spread over several months make their Rou Gui a true standout.
 Classically, Rou Gui is known for its cinnamon spice, but in the Li Family’s capable hands, the cinnamon spice is bolstered by tingling cooling undertones and deep minerality.
 This Rou Gui is Li Xiangxi’s focus in all her taste training courses at her family’s Yangxian Academy, served to students and visiting dignitaries as a classic representation of what the varietal is capable of.

 Rou Gui is one of Wuyishan’s most famous and sought after varietals, and one of the Li Family’s most awarded teas.
 Rou Gui is known for so transparently showcasing the terroir, the unique microclimate, of specific subregions within the Wuyishan Ecological preserve.